kodekameratene/impuls-app-flutter/README.md

 ### Providers

 This is the famous provider.
-Makes it easy to share state up and down the application-tree.
+Makes it easy to share state up and down the application-tree cross widgets.

 ```tree
 providers